mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ### Future-proof solution

-Though we're still quite early in RSC era, it seems inevitable that the ecosystem as a whole will converge on this new paradigm for React over time.
+Though we're still quite early in the RSC era, it seems inevitable that the React ecosystem as a whole will converge on this new paradigm over time.
 Next.js gave us our first glimpse with the App Router; RedwoodJS [recently released their own implementation](https://redwoodjs.com/blog/rsc-now-in-redwoodjs); and many other frameworks and meta-frameworks are currently working out POCs and RFCs to catch up.
-Regardless of how quickly Server Components catch on among developers, it's clear that library maintainers now must support [the two Reacts](https://overreacted.io/the-two-reacts/) (client-side and server-side) to stay relevant into the future.
+Regardless of how quickly Server Components catch on among developers, it's clear that library maintainers must now support [the two Reacts](https://overreacted.io/the-two-reacts/) (client-side and server-side) to stay relevant into the future.

 Pigment CSS, then, is yet another bet from MUI on the longevity and sustainability of the React ecosystem—and a promise that we'll continue to innovate in this space for years to come.